apple-oss-distributions/xnu/doc/vm/memorystatus_kills.md

 The number of available pages is below `memorystatus_available_pages_critical`.
 The `memorystatus_thread` will kill processes in ascending priority order until available pages is above `memorystatus_available_pages_critical`.

-Note that `memorystatus_available_pages_critical = memorystatus_available_pages_critical_idle` when there are processes in the idle band.
-When the idle band is empty `memorystatus_available_pages_critical = memorystatus_available_pages_critical_base`.
-In practice this means we kill idle procs when available\_pages < 10% and all others when available\_pages < 5%.
-One exception is on devices with >= 4GB of memory.
-For those devices the critical base is 4% instead of 5%.

 ### JETSAM\_REASON\_MEMORY\_PROCTHRASHING

 This is also known as aggressive jetsam.
 If we determine that the idle band contains exclusively false idle daemons, and there are at least 5 daemons in the idle band, we will trigger proc thrashing jetsams.
 These can kill up to and above the foreground band in an attempt to relieve the false idle problem.